Pride Month, Pride Year: Teaching and Learning

 Additionally, there are other steps that you can take to be an ally:

-Visit the Human Rights Campaign and learn about #PrideInside
+Visit the Human Rights Campaign to find resources for gender and LGBTQ+ inclusive schools.

 And so, Happy Pride Month!